 - DO take advantage of the new 280 option IF you can be strategic (create a list, use two links that are thematically linked, share a longer quote with attribution).
 Otherwise, shorter is still better.
 Don’t ramble just because you can.

 - DON’T reply to tweets with your blog URL (it’s already in your bio, pinned tweet, and header).
 It’s self-serving and a total newbie move.

 - DON’T DM (direct message) people with your book link.
 Everyone is not your customer (thank you, Seth Godin) and besides, it’s rude.
 In addition, it violates Twitter’s TOS (Terms of Service): We all agree not to “Spam or bother users, or otherwise send them unsolicited messages.”
 I personally don’t want to risk having my account suspended or worse, banned — which Twitter is FINALLY FOR ALL THAT IS HOLY, doing.
 New updates are in place regarding spamming rules.

 - DON’T thank people for the follow by telling them where else on social media they can find you.
 We’re on Twitter, not Facebook, Instagram, or Snap.
 Put those handles in your header if it’s that important to you.

 - DON’T come to Twitter chats and talk about yourself and your books and how awesome you are.
 That’s your ego talking and everyone sees that.

-- DON’T come into a chat and ask ‘what’s the topic?’
+- DON’T come into a chat and ask ‘What’s the topic?’
 Read the host’s timeline first.
 Every host posts it throughout the day.
-Besides, hosts are busy.
+Besides, hosts are busy hosting.